nabu-platform/types-api/README.md

 ## Data Binding

 A data structure is only as useful as the data you can put in it.
 To that end there are parsers and formatters for the types API.
 Currently two types are supported:
-- XML: there is transparent support for large XML documents meaning that if you bind an XML to say a structure and tomorrow it turns out that the XML documents can actually be quite large, all you need to do is change a configuration setting.
+- **XML**: there is transparent support for large XML documents meaning that if you bind an XML to say a structure and tomorrow it turns out that the XML documents can actually be quite large, all you need to do is change a configuration setting.
-- Flat: it also supports large flat files using the same method as the XML binding.
+- **Flat**: it also supports large flat files using the same method as the XML binding.
 Fixed length & delimiter based parsing are both supported.

 ## Conversions

 There is an extensible conversion system working in the background which tries to strike a balance between the simplicity of dynamic types with the assurances of static types.
 You could turn it off altogether or extend it with custom conversion logic, check the convert-api package.

 Because of the extra typing information we also allow more complex conversions using this API.
 Where the converter-api package can not convert a string to date due to lack of information, this API actually allows it because the SimpleType date should contain all the information necessary to perform conversions.

 ## Definition Binding

 At some point you need to store your definitions and optionally send them to other parties.
 There are currently two definition bindings:
-- XML: a custom xml format that allows you to store your complex type in a human-readable fashion
+- **XML**: a custom xml format that allows you to store your complex type in a human-readable fashion
-- XML Schema: a standards based format to store your complex type in a way that other systems can read it
+- **XML Schema**: a standards based format to store your complex type in a way that other systems can read it

 This means you can take your java class and dump it to an XML schema if you want: